Rawlsy-py/Rawlsy-py/README.md

 - 👋 Hi, I’m @Rawlsy-py
-- 👀 I’m interested in developing my experience in data science and advancing my machine learning skills.
+- 👀 I’m interested in developing my experience in software engineering for the FinTech industry.
 - 🌱 I’m currently a student at the University of Wolverhampton, and a Data Scientist in the FinTech space.
 - 📫 You can reach me through LinkedIn https://www.linkedin.com/in/christopher-m-48045187/